JiiXaa/bomb-sweeper/README.md

 2. [x] Create Main Menu Class with features:

-- [x] Load Game depending on set difficulty
+- [x] Load Game depending on difficulty set by the user
   - [x] Used Google Search to find rules of minesweeper for difficulty levels: <br>
         "There are three difficulty levels for Minesweeper: beginner, intermediate, and expert.
 Beginner has a total of ten mines and the board size is either 8 × 8, 9 × 9, or 10 × 10.
 Intermediate has 40 mines and also varies in size between 13 × 15 and 16 × 16.
 Finally, expert has 99 mines and is always 16 × 30 (or 30 × 16)."
 - [x] Options, where user can change level of difficulty (default set to beginner)

   - **Possible feature to add in future**:
-  - [] Extra feature hardcore mode with the timer counting to zero and explode bombs if not game is not finished before time is over, that would set difficulty on another level.
+  - [] A hardcore mode with the timer counting down to zero and exploding bombs if the game is not finished before time is over.
+That would set the difficulty on another level.
-  - [] For hardcore mode change colors of the game to more aggressive.
+  - [] For hardcore mode change colors of the game to more aggressive theme.

 3. [x] Game Logic Class